Fane had been staring at the ceiling so long his eyes felt like knuckles. By now he knew every fissure, every mildewed spot like the back of his hand.

 ‘But, it was coming to life.’

 ‘He wasn’t the only one, either.
 There were more crawling from the houses, all the things the stonemasons had carved into the cities corners.
-Some of them weren’t human, some of them were, but they seemed pissed, and they were all headed one way: towards the new comers.’
+Some of them weren’t human, some of them were.
+But they all seemed pissed, and they were all headed one way – towards the new comers.’

-Nicu hadn’t heard this before.
-The official story was the horde had been beaten back by the brave actions of the cities military police who’d been the only ones not to run when the fighting got really bad.
+Fane hadn’t heard this before.
+The official story was the migrant army had been beaten back by the brave actions of the cities police who’d been the only ones not to run when the fighting got really bad.

-‘To their credit the enemy at the end of the street didn’t all run when they saw them.
-They were men of God I suppose, and they didn’t give up their belief that they were protected, even with gunfire skipping off the statues like hail.
-It was only when the things had gotten close enough the ricochets were digging holes in their ranks that they tried to get away.
-One of them managed to get a decent shot in, I remember that, but all his target did was pick itself up and replace its limbs like it was picking up sticks.
+‘To their credit the enemy at the end of the street didn’t stop when they saw them.
+They were men of God I suppose, and they didn’t give up their belief that they were protected even with gunfire skipping off the statues like hail.
+It was only when the things had gotten close enough to the migrants that the ricochets were digging holes in the fighters ranks that the men tried to get away.
+One of them managed to get a decent shot in, I remember that.
+But all his target did was pick itself up and replace its limbs like it was picking up sticks.

-They found out pretty quick that they had even worse problems because those tanks had gotten in the way by then.
-It’s not like you can reverse one of them in a hurry.
-Particularly when the drivers hadn’t been trained to use them.
+The enemy found out pretty quick that they had even worse problems.
+Because those tanks had gotten in the way by then.
+It’s not like you can reverse one of them down a street in a hurry – particularly when the drivers haven’t been trained in their use.
 By the time the worst of the screaming was over there wasn’t a man left standing outside those machines.
-Then those statues finished the job.’
+Then the statues moved in to finish the job.’

-‘But you were a hero, weren’t you copper?
+‘But you were a hero, weren’t you?
 You killed them and saved the day, I expect?’

-Nice smiled, the man would bleed out soon and his little fantasy would be over.
-He wondered how many times he’d told it.
+Fane smiled, the man would bleed out soon and his fantasy would be over.
+He wondered how many times Vladovitch had told it.

-‘No, I got back into the car and sat there swimming in my own mess, I’m not ashamed to admit it, I was terrified.
-I watched them climb back onto their ledges, one by one, praying to anything that was listening that they didn’t notice me.’
+‘No, I got back into the car.
+I’m not ashamed to admit it, I was terrified.
+I watched them climb back onto their ledges, one by one, praying to anything that was listening that they wouldn’t notice me.’

-For a moment Nicu thought that was it, the man was breathing so shallowly now it was hard to tell he was doing it at all.
+For a moment Fane thought it was over, the man was breathing so shallowly it was hard to tell he was doing it at all.

-Something cut the last thread that had been holding Ilia’s chin off his chest, and he slumped into the filth still clutching his bottle like it was the last thing that meant anything to him.
-It didn’t need much for Nicu to tell he was dead.
+Something cut the last thread that had been holding Ilia’s chin off his chest, and he slumped still clutching his bottle like it was the last thing that meant anything to him.
+It didn’t need much for Fane to tell he was dead.

-It had to be one of the crazier stories he’d heard on the streets he thought to himself as he rifled through the tramps pockets for the rest of his smokes.
-Nicu’s stomach growled, there were other more important things to worry about.
-Mum had to have passed out by now.
+It had to be one of the crazier stories he’d heard decided Fane as he rifled through the tramp’s pockets for the rest of his smokes.
+Fane’s stomach growled, but there were other more important things to worry about.

-‘Come on, you’ve got to have something to make all that worthwhile.’
+‘Come on, you’ve got to have something else to make all that listening worthwhile.’

 ‘Got you, that’ll do nicely.’

-Nicu rattled the change he’d been praying the man would have on him in the palm of his hand.
+Fane rattled the change he’d found in the palm of his hand.

-But, that wasn’t all his fingers had found.
-As he rummaged through the rag the man had been using as a wallet his fingers found something unexpected.
+But, that wasn’t all the old man had had on him.
+As Fane rummaged through the rag the man had been using as a wallet his fingers found something unexpected.

-He was looking at an Inspectors pips, old, and frail, but unmistakeable.
+He was looking at a Chief Inspectors pips, old and frail, but unmistakeable.